GREAT AVIATION QUOTES

 Supreme allied commander, Normandy beachhead, France, 12 June 1944.

-It was in reply to his newly graduated from West Point son John Eisenhower, who commented that vehicles driving bumper to bumper on the beachhead were in violation of textbook dictrine: “You’d never get away with this if you didn’t have air supremacy.”
+It was in reply to his newly graduated from West Point son John Eisenhower, who commented that vehicles driving bumper to bumper on the beachhead were in violation of textbook doctrine: “You’d never get away with this if you didn’t have air supremacy.”
 Quoted in the 1994 book D-Day June 6, 1944: The Climactic Battle of WW II.
 This photograph shows General Eisenhower, General George Marshall, and General 'Hap' Arnold, beside a DUKW during their tour of the Normandy beachhead:

 Beachhead